Cloud-Player/web/README.md

 - [Cloud-Player Native Desktop App](https://github.com/Cloud-Player/desktop-app) (Electron)

 ## Disclaimer
-Cloud-Player is neither related to SoundCloud or YouTube nor was it build on behalf of SoundCloud or YouTube.
+Cloud-Player is neither related to YouTube, SoundCloud or Mixcloud nor was it build on behalf of YouTube, SoundCloud or Mixcloud.

 ## License
 [GNU GPLv3](./LICENSE)